Skip to main content

 Learn to roll back

-If something breaks, say "Go back to the last working version."
-Codex keeps history.
+When something breaks, say "Go back to the last working version."

 TIP · 05